AdobeDocs/campaign-classic.en/help/workflow/using/managing-time-zones.md

 Adobe Campaign lets you manage time-lags between various countries concerned by the same instance.
 The applied configuration is configured during instance creation.

-For more on configuring time zones in Adobe Campaign, refer to this [section](../../installation/using/time-zone-management.md).
+For more on configuring time zones in Adobe Campaign, refer to [Campaign Classic v7 Installation Guide](../../installation/using/time-zone-management.md).

 In a workflow, you can adapt activity execution schedules and link a specific time zone to an activity or to the entire workflow.
 This configuration can be useful when importing the file, or within the framework of delivery scheduling.